Online Programs in Electrical & Computer Engineering

 • Online education is the ideal option for working professionals.
 This 100% online MS ECE program offers the flexibility to watch lectures on your own schedule.
 Avoid the commute time and earn a degree from this highly-ranked program, whether you live nearby, in another state or even a different country.

 • The university and ECE department are fully accredited.
-The UA is accredited by the WASC Senior College and University Commission (WSCUC), while ECE is accredited by the Engineering Accreditation Commission of ABET.
+The U of A is accredited by the WASC Senior College and University Commission (WSCUC), while ECE is accredited by the Engineering Accreditation Commission of ABET.

 • The online MS degree is the exact same degree earned by on-campus students.
 The transcript and diploma will reflect a Master of Science in Electrical and Computer Engineering.
 They will not say "online."